CoLRev-Environment/colrev/docs/source/index.rst

    :align: center
    :alt: Reuse vision

-Reuse of community-curated data from different sources is built into each step.
+Reuse of community-curated data from different sources is built into each operation.
 It can substantially reduce required efforts and improve richness, e.g., through annotations of methods, theories, and findings.
 The more records are curated, the more you can focus on the search, screen and synthesis.